All Episodes

 We're talking about individual prosperity and success, and he's talking about government programs.

-I don't know about you folks, I haven't needed a government program for my success.
+I haven't needed a government program for my success.

-I I have not needed a government program for my success.
+I have not needed a government program for my success.

-Some in business may have gotten tax breaks and so forth, but it what what Obama means is that a government program that shepherds people and does things for them rather than them doing the work.
+But what Obama means is a government program that shepherds people and does things for them rather than them doing the work.

 And that's an illusion anyway.

-Like how many people are still waiting for him to pay their mortgage or find them a home, or fill their gas tank.
+Like how many people are still waiting for him to pay their mortgage or find them a home or fill their gas tank?

 Make no mistake, there still are people out there.

-We truts to the wealthy.
+Tax cuts to the wealthy.

 Do you know that the bottom 50% of taxpayers in this country pay less than 3% of the total tax burden?

-Would somebody tell me all these tax cuts for the rich, the rich are paying a greater and greater share of the tax burden every year.
+The rich are paying a greater and greater share of the tax burden every year with a lower percentage.

-They're they're reporting earning more dollars.
+They're reporting earning more dollars.

 This is academic stuff.